-Sex discrimination: Giving preferential treatment to one gender to the disadvantage of the other because of his or her gender.
+Sex discrimination: Giving preferential treatment to one gender to the disadvantage of the other because of their gender.
 It may occur also when policies or practices are facially neutral, but have a disproportionately adverse impact on a particular gender when applied.